6 min read

 You should go back to college for another degree to earn a higher income

-In a recent analysis, the company Talent Works found that having a 2nd college degree boosted your chances of getting an interview by 21.9%.
+In a one analysis, the company Talent Works found that having a 2nd college degree boosted your chances of getting an interview by 21.9%.
 By comparison, they discovered that using more distinct action words on your resume boosted your chances of getting an interview by 139.6%.

 They explain exactly what they mean by “using action verbs:”